 Frizz at the ends

-"Frizz at the ends" kinda speaks for itself.
-This kind of frizz typically shows itself mainly at the ends of our lengths.
-The tell tale sign is that the ends seem to unravel from their defined clumps, leaving a ragged, tangled and unmanageable look.
-I find that I get frizz at the ends when it's time for a refresh or a trim.
+"Frizz at the ends" refers to a type of frizz that is predominantly observed at the tips of our hair.
+This frizz is characterized by the ends appearing unraveled from their defined clumps, resulting in a ragged, tangled, and difficult-to-manage appearance.
+It is often noticed when it's time for a refresh or a trim, indicating the need for attention to maintain the hair's overall health and manageability.
 Thanks to my Banana Cream, Orange Marmalade and Jello Shot combo, I'm usually able to get 7 solid days from my wash day.
 However, around Day 5 or so, my ends need some love.
 On these days, I reach for Rice Pudding or Lemon Buttercream if my ends feel dry or Jello Shot if they need more definition.
 Ultimately, it's getting close to another wash day and time to reset my style.

 However, sometimes, products just won't do the trick.
 If your ends are constantly looking haggard, it might be time for a trim.